Contributor: Peter Lynch

 The Sentencing Act 1991 (Vic) (“Sentencing Act”) provides sentencing guidelines and lists the penalties available in Victorian Magistrates’ Courts for people found guilty of offences by Victorian courts (except the Children’s Court (s 4), which has its own sentences; see The Children’s Court).

 The Sentencing Act is subject to regular legislative changes.
-For example, suspended sentences are no longer available in the Magistrates’ Court (see “Suspended sentence”).
+For example, suspended sentences are no longer available in the Magistrates’ Court (see “Suspended sentences”).

 The references to legislation in this chapter are to the Sentencing Act 1991 (Vic), unless otherwise stated.